ibm-cloud-architecture/cloudpak-for-applications/README.md

 1. The **Pet Clinic** application is a web-based, Spring Boot sample application that is accessed via a **Browser**

-2. A RedHat OpenShift **route** is the public entry point in to the Container Platform
+2. A Red Hat OpenShift **route** is the public entry point in to the Container Platform

 3. The **route** passes the request from the browser to a **Kubernetes Service** which is an abstraction that defines a logical set of Kubernetes Pods and a policy by which to access them